Impact of the COVID-19 pandemic on healthcare workers: Psychological impact

+Global impacts

 A study from Singapore showed that healthcare workers caring for patients with COVID-19 reported anxiety, depression and stress.
 Increasing work demands on healthcare professionals conflict with their duties to family and friends, which causes psychological stress.
 Healthcare professionals reported being anxious about having to self-isolate, quarantine or becoming ill.
 For healthcare workers, being quarantined was positively associated with minimizing direct contact with patients and not reporting to work.